 What’d He Wear?

 As mentioned in the Bullitt post, San Francisco is not a place for T-shirts and shorts.
 Callahan smartly layers up with a tweed sport jacket and sweater vest over his tie and slacks.

 The sportcoat is a gray single-breasted herringbone tweed coat with dark elbow patches.
 There are 3 buttons in the front and 2 on each cuff.
 Harry often closes the middle button of the coat over his sweater.
 It has a long single vent in the back.
 Despite being from the 1970s, Harry’s sportcoat is not very dated, with only mild swelled edges and standard lapel sizes.

-Evidently, Harry is very choosy about his pants, a pair of slim cut charcoal wool trousers with side pockets, belt loops, and cuffed bottoms.
+Evidently, Harry is very choosy about his pants, a pair of slim cut charcoal flannel trousers with side pockets, belt loops, and cuffed bottoms.
 After getting some buckshot in his leg, Harry is given the option to have his pants cut off or painfully remove them himself.
 When the doctor warns him that the latter option will hurt, Harry shows that a BAMF can be frugal as well: “$29.50, let it hurt.”
 That would be just under $170 in 2012 dollars.

-Harry wears a black leather belt with a gold clasp.
+Harry wears a black leather belt with a gold single-prong buckle.
 It is this belt that assists with Harry’s most famous piece of attire: the massive light brown leather shoulder holster for his Smith & Wesson .44 Magnum revolver.
 The holster was made by Bucheimer-Clark and copies made by Lawman Leather Goods are still for sale on their page.